syscoin/sysethereum-agent-monitor/README.md

 # sysethereum-agent-monitor

 A javascript service for monitoring critical [sysethereum-agents](https://github.com/syscoin/sysethereum-agents) process and details and pushing email alerts
 in the case of errors or issues so that operators can take actions on their agent.
+This service exposes a REST endpoint at `http://ip:[port]/status` for integration with external monitoring systems.

 The service monitors several aspects of agent operation:
  - Verifies `syscoind`, `sysrelayer.nod`, `sysgeth.nod`, and `sysethereum-agents` processes are running.
- - Verifies local chain data matches remote chain data provided by `explorer_url` using data from `getchaintips` RPC.
+ - Verifies local Syscoin and Ethereum chain data matches remote chain data provided by `explorer_url` using data from `getchaintips` RPC.
  - Alerts agent operators anytime the host machine restarts

+This service can automatically restart all critical sysethereum agent processes if an error is detected.
+If automatic restart fails the service will notify operators for further inspection.

 ## Installation

 `npm i`

 ## Configuration
-Edit `config.json` to configure the monitor for your environment.
+Use `config.json.template` to configure the monitor for your environment.
 This tool uses https://github.com/blockchainfoundryinc/setenv for simplified configuration.

+*To complete configuration you must run `CONF_JSON=config.json.template npm run setenv`.*

 **Config Parameters:**
 `interval` - (seconds) how often to check system statuses.